Real del Monte, Hidalgo: Magical Mining Town – Visiting Guide

 Real del Monte is a town with the layout of the old mining towns, which were built according to the construction needs around the mines exploited.

 In the Main Square, located in the center of the town, the mestizo style coexists with the English influence contributed by the British culture of the administrators and technicians of the mines.

-On the steeply sloping roads, some interesting buildings have survived, located in front of the Main Plaza and other town streets.
+Some interesting buildings have survived on the steeply sloping roads before the Main Plaza and other town streets.

-There can also be extreme cold, close to 2° C, so don’t forget to bring a good jacket and appropriate clothing.
+There can also be extremely cold, close to 2° C, so don’t forget to bring a good jacket and appropriate clothing.